 The exhilaration of the snow climb was cut off by the realization that we weren't done yet...
 I remember reading Kevin Barton's description of "low fifth class" climbing on the summit block, but I guess I was so focused on getting good snow conditions I forgot about that part.
 Looking up at the summit block from the west ridge brought it to mind pretty darn fast!
 There was no turning back at this point, however, and we had a rope and some gear if we needed it so we kept going.

-[Vern is pumped to be on Ayesha's summit at last!]
+[Vern is pumped to be on Ayesha's summit at last.
+I dreamt of this for many years.]

-After a very brief summit stay (we quickly decided that waiting for clearing was pointless), we headed back down.
+After a very brief summit stay (we quickly decided that waiting for any clearing in the weather was pointless), we headed back down.
 We considered rapping but given the weather conditions (cold, blowing, cloudy) and our comfort level on difficult scrambling terrain, we tried down climbing first.
-The down climbing went well and other than a few very tricky spots (with loose rock and no solid holds) we felt it was manageable.
+The down climbing went well and other than a few tricky spots with loose rock and no solid holds, we felt it was manageable.
 Descending the snow gully was slow, deliberate step kicking until we could plunge step (face outwards) on the bottom before quickly traversing off the south face and back onto the south ridge to the arete.

 [Steven follows me down the ridge, this is descending the second rock band just before the summit plateau.
 You can spot the rap station in the lower left of the photo.]